rbmj/culsynth/README.md

 This project is licensed under the MIT License.
 However, due to the licensing of the bindings any plugins built in VST3 format are licensed under the terms of the GPLv3.
+It incorporates several dependencies under the MIT, Apache v2, BSD, ISC, Boost, and ZLib licenses.

+This project incorporates fonts from the Noto Project and Google under the terms of the SIL Open Font License v1.1 (see `resources/fonts/OFL.txt`).

 ## Dependencies

 For Rust dependencies, see `Cargo.toml`.

-On Linux, the following packages (Debian names provided, but should be similar on other distros) need to be installed:
+On Linux, the following packages (Debian names provided, but should be similar on other distros) need to be installed in order to successfully compile:

 - `libx11-xcb-dev`
 - `libxcb-icccm4-dev`